ProfessorByte/examendeingresoinador/README.md

    ```

    The production-ready files will be in the `dist` folder.

-   After creating the build YOU SHOULD NOT FORGET to uncomment and delete the `TODO`, as indicated in the `index.html` file, this action must be performed in the `index.html` file in the `dist` folder.
-Do not perform this action in the `index.html` file located at the root of the project, only do it in the production build file.

 Happy coding!
 If you have any questions, feel free to reach out.